 Monday, January 8, 2001, 7:20 PM Pacific Time

-at 5:45 PM, we were exactly 30 minutes behind schedule.
+We've been running 30 minutes behind schedule ever since Centralia, Washington.
+When we left Eugene, Oregon, at 5:45 PM, we were exactly 30 minutes behind schedule.
 I don't think we've lost or gained any time since then.

 Tuesday, January 9, 2001, 9:08 AM Pacific Time